philipwalton/html-inspector/README.md

 HTML Inspector is different than a markup validator.
 Validators parse static markup, while HTML Inspector runs on a live DOM.
 This makes it a lot more powerful, but there are some drawbacks as well.
 Because HTML Inspector runs after the browser has parsed your HTML, any mistakes the browser has forgiven will not be seen by HTML Inspector.

-As a result HTML Inspector should not be seen as a replacement for validation.
-It's simply another tool in the toolbox.
+As a result HTML Inspector should not be seen as a replacement for validation.; it's simply another tool in the toolbox.
 That being said, there is still a lot that it can do (and does) to validate your markup.

 Here are the validation rules that ship with HTML Inspector.
 (Expect this list to get more comprehensive in the future.)

-- **Validate Elements**: Inspect each element in the DOM and reports any elements that are invalid or obsolete.
+- **Validate Elements**: Inspects each element in the DOM and reports any elements that are invalid or obsolete.
 This will catch simple things like misspelled tags (`<il>` instead of `<li>`), and it will inform you of deprecated tags (like `<center>`, `<font>`, and more recently `<hgroup>`).
 Any element you don't want to be warned about can be whitelisted.

 - **Validate Element Location**: Make sure that elements don't appear as children of parents they're not allowed to descend from.
-An example of this is a block element like `<div>` appearing as the child of an inline elements like `<span>`.
+An example of this is a block element like `<div>` appearing as the child of an inline element like `<span>`.

 - **Validate Attributes**: Like validating elements, this rule will let you know if you're using attributes that don't belong on a particular element or perhaps don't belong on any element.
-If your project uses custom attributes (like `ng-*` in AngularJS) they can be whitelisted.
+If your project uses custom attributes (like `ng-*` in AngularJS), these can be whitelisted.

 - **Duplicate IDs**: Warn if non-unique IDs are found on the same page.